-Norfolk Warm Homes will use the grant to provide thermal insulation and low carbon heating to replace oil and gas heating systems.
-Households are eligible if they live in a home with an EPC of D or below and have a gross household income of less than £30,000.
+Norfolk Warm Homes will use the grant to provide thermal insulation and low carbon heating to replace inefficient heating systems.
+Eligible households will have an EPC rating of E,F,G and a gross annual income of less than £30,000.

 The scheme is open to owner-occupiers and landlords of privately rented housing.

 In most cases, eligible owner-occupiers will not need to pay anything towards the costs, landlords will pay a minimum of 1/3rd of the cost of works.

 Cllr.
 Wendy Fredericks, Portfolio Holder for Housing and Benefits, said: “We are delighted to have funding granted for the residents of North Norfolk.